 I lump these together because these all come with sewing a lot and can make a big difference in wearing what you make.
-You can either make a lot of mistakes to learn or you can take my three favorite online classes: Fabric Know-How*, Plan Your Wardrobe*, and jersey needles*.
+You can either make a lot of mistakes to learn or you can take my three favorite online classes: Fabric Know-How*, Plan Your Wardrobe*, and 1″ elastic* and jersey needles*.

 16. buy supplies on Wawak.